Stratifications of Newton polygon strata and Traverso's conjectures for p-divisible groups: A variant of homomorphism numbers

 has finite image if and only if $m\geq n+f_{D,E}$. \end{Lemma}

 \begin{proof} As $\Hom(D,E)$ is a finitely generated $\ZZ_p$-module, its image in the $p^n$-torsion group $\Hom(D[p^n],E[p^n])$ is finite for each $n$.
 By Lemma \ref{Le-eDE} it follows that for each $n$ there exists an $m$ such that $\tau_{m,n}$ has finite image.
 We have to show that the minimal such $m$ takes the form $m=n+f$ where $f$ does not depend on $n$.
-This follows from the last exact sequence in the proof of Lemma \ref{Le-eDE} by the same string of inequalities as for $e_{D,E}$. \end{proof}
+This follows from the lower exact sequence in \eqref{Eq-eED} in the proof of Lemma \ref{Le-eDE} as for the numbers $e_{D,E}(n)$. \end{proof}

 \begin{Defn} We call $f_{D,E}$ the \emph{coarse homomorphism number} of $D$ and $E$.
 The \emph{coarse endomorphism number} of $D$ is $f_D=f_{D,D}$. \end{Defn}

 Using this notion we can state \cite[Cor.~2 (b)]{GV} as follows.